 Ask your doctor or pharmacist where you should keep your medicines at home.
 Also ask how you should throw out unused medicines that you don't need.
 Some medicines should not be put is the trash or flushed down the toilet or sink.

 - Keep medicines locked in a safe place away from kids and other adults.
-Watch the video on how to lock up your medicine.

 - Follow these tips on how to safely throw out medicines you no longer need.

 Use these resources to learn more about your medicines and get other medication safety tips.

 - Drug Information on brand name and generic drugs

 - Giving Medicine to Children